groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 With the DSAS separated into two machines, two separate installations are needed.
 The two installations follow the same logic.
-In the following discussions, the machine connected to the non-sensitive network is called `upper` or `haut` and the machine connected to the sensitive network is called `lower` or `bas`.
+In the following discussions, the machine connected to the non-sensitive network is called "upper" or "haut" and the machine connected to the sensitive network is called "lower" or "bas".
 An initial configuration of each machine is needed from their console, but after this initial phase, all configuration is done from the lower machine.

 To facilitate the installation, it is better to start with the